PowerCon

-Uses
+Applications

 powerCON connectors are most commonly employed as power inlets on professional audio, video, and lighting equipment.
 In many cases, power outlets (typically light grey) are used to daisy-chain LED-based luminaires or to supply power to panels forming a video wall during concerts.

 They are utilised in countries with both 120 and 230 volt mains supplies, as well as with 240 volt North American plugs (such as the L6-20P); therefore, it is essential to ensure that the supply and load voltages are compatible.
 Because these connectors are largely unfamiliar to the public, they may be installed in semi-public locations where discreet power outlets are required.
 For example, on the XPT, powerCON connectors are used to power nebulisers, thereby preventing passengers from using the outlets to charge mobile phones or laptops.

+Specifications

+Types A and B

+It is available in two deliberately incompatible variants to prevent the connection of two mains supplies.
+Couplers incorporating one chassis socket of each type are available to extend cables.

+The type A connector is blue and intended for power sources (with power flowing from a blue-ended cable into a chassis socket).

+The type B connector is grey and used for power drains (with power flowing from a chassis socket into a grey-ended cable).